Skip to main content

 After the storm

-1. Wait for all-clear from the utility and your local authorities.
+1. Wait for the all-clear from the utility and local authorities before touching anything electrical.

-2. Check for structural damage to the deck, tile, and waterline before touching equipment.
+3. Check for structural damage to the deck, tile, and waterline before restarting equipment.

 7. Restart equipment one piece at a time — pump first, check for leaks, then heater, then salt cell.